johnramsden/zsh-histsync/README.md

 git init zsh-history
 ```

-Add a remote location where history will be kept, and copy in your history you want to start with.
-Alternate Lee create a blank file to start with empty history
+Add a remote location where history will be kept, and copy in your history you want to start with. alternatively, create a blank file to start with empty history.

 ```
 git remote add origin git@github.com:johnramsden/zsh-history.git